adamritter/pageql/README.md

 *   `<path>`: (Required) Path to the SQLite database file.
 *   `<path>`: (Required) Path to the directory containing the PageQL template files (`.pageql`) to be served.
 *   `--port <number>`: (Optional) Port number to run the development server on.
 Defaults to a standard port (e.g., 8000 or 8080).
+*   PageQL automatically configures new SQLite databases with write-ahead logging and an increased cache for better concurrency.

 *(Note: Actual command name and argument flags are subject to change.)*